sinelaw/infernu/README.md

 		return this.data + 3;
 	}

-Inferno infers:
+Infernu infers:

     (this: {data: TNumber, ..l} -> TNumber)

 In words: a function which expects `this` to be an object with at least one property, "data" of type number.
 It returns a number.

-If we call a function that needs `this` incorrectly, Inferno will be angry:
+If we call a function that needs `this` incorrectly, Infernu will be angry:

     > useThisData();
 	Error: Could not unify: {data: TNumber, ..a} with TUndefined

 Because we called `useThisData` without a preceding object property access (e.g. `obj.useThisData`), it will get `undefined` for `this`.
-Inferno is telling us that our expected type for `this` is not unifiable with the type `undefined`.
+Infernu is telling us that our expected type for `this` is not unifiable with the type `undefined`.

 ### Polymorphism